misterbl/Amchara/README.md

 The app should open automatically in your browser (if it doesn't happen, go to http://localhost:3000/ in your browser)

-If you want to run the tests, run:

-`$ npm run test:unit`

 ### Functionnalities
 1. Users can sign up clicking the "Sign up" button in the header